torchbox/rustface-py/README.md

 Fast, accurate and easy to install face detection for Python!

-This module contains bindings to [Rustface](https://github.com/atomashpolskiy/rustface), a face detection library written in [Rust](https://www.rust-lang.org/) that was derived from [SeetaFace](https://github.com/seetaface/SeetaFaceEngine).
+This module contains bindings to [Rustface](https://github.com/atomashpolskiy/rustface), a face detection library written in [Rust](https://www.rust-lang.org/) which is derived from [SeetaFace](https://github.com/seetaface/SeetaFaceEngine).

 ## Installation